GW2ToolBelt/GW2ML/README.md

 ## Usage

-### Setup

-GW2ML consists of multiple artifacts:

-- `gw2ml.jar` (The main library.)
-- `gw2ml-sources.jar` (The source archive.)
-- `gw2ml-javadoc.jar` (The JavaDoc archive.)
-- `gw2ml-natives-<platform>.jar` (The platform-specific prebuilt native libraries.)

-To compile an application using GW2ML, the base artifact should be added to the class-path (or the module-path).
-When running an application GW2ML requires a platform-specific native library to be available.
-GW2ML extracts the native library to a temporary folder and loads them automatically if a native artifact is on the class-path (or module-path).
-If more customization is required (e.g. when creating a platform-specific installer) the natives may be extracted manually and loaded via `java.library.path`.
-See the [Configuration](/src/main/java/com/gw2tb/gw2ml/Configuration.java) class for more options.

-GW2ML provides prebuilt artifacts for all supported platforms.
-The currently supported platforms/architectures are:

-- Windows x64 (`gw2ml-natives-windows.jar`)

-### Accessing MumbleLink data

 GW2ML provides an API that is designed to be as simple and intuitive to use as possible while remaining efficient.
 The primary entry-point is [`MumbleLink.open()`](https://javadoc.io/doc/com.gw2tb.gw2ml/gw2ml/latest/com/gw2tb/gw2ml/MumbleLink.html) which must be used to open a view of the MumbleLink data before anything can be